tkbky/amazing_printer/README.md

 ap(object, options = {})

 # Options:
-# sort_keys - boolean, set to sort the dictionary keys, default is False
+# sort_keys - boolean, set to sort the dictionary keys, default is False.
-# indent - integer, set the width of indentation, default is 4 spaces
+# indent - integer, set the width of indentation, default is 4 spaces.
+# multiple_lines - boolean, set to print the fields for dict or list in multiple lines, default is True.
 ```

 ## Contributing